 Yes, a juvenile can be charged with a felony in Florida.
 In fact, children ages 14 and over can even be tried as an adult if they commit one of the 21 felonies that are eligible for adult charges, such as aggravated assault, attempted murder, and murder.
 An experienced attorney can help a juvenile reduce their charges and avoid being tried as an adult.

 If your child is in trouble with the DJJ and facing charges for a juvenile violation or is in danger of being charged as an adult, don’t wait to call the Law Office of Donald P. Day.
 Don’t make the mistake of taking this matter lightly.
 Contact us today and speak with one of our knowledgeable legal team members.
-Learn how our top criminal defense attorneys can potentially alleviate the outcome of this situation for your child and your family.
+You can see how a skilled Marco Island juvenile defense attorney can alleviate the outcome of this situation for your child and your family.